Skip to content

 Already have a cluster?

 Using the kind cluster for the quickstart is the easiest way to get started, but you are welcome to try EDA on a cluster of your own and even use the same Makefile to install EDA on it.
+Here is a short guide how to do that.

 kubectl get nodes #(1)!